-This is a delicious mass gainer for vegans (many who often find it hard to hit protein targets).
+This is a delicious mass gainer for vegans (many of who often find it hard to hit protein targets).

 Who doesn’t like chocolate and banana?!

 Nutritionally, this shakes is extremely carb-heavy.
 Additionally, the carbs are split evenly between complex and simple carbs.

 This makes it great for a pre-workout meal replacement- the simple carbs will provide a ready source of explosive energy, whilst the complex carbs will maintain energy in a more controlled manner.(7)

 If you prefer to add more protein, you could also add a 30g scoop of vegan protein powder!

 You may also be interested in my other post for a 140g of protein per day meal plan.

 6. Lima Bean Shake (467 Calories / 38g Protein)

 This mass gainer alternative contains 467 calories with 38 grams of vegan protein.
 And will cost around $2.37.